ygfalcon/Solsniper-zero/docs/setup.md

 For a guided setup you can run `scripts/startup.py` which checks dependencies, verifies that the `solhunter-wallet` CLI is installed, prompts for configuration and wallet details, then launches the bot live. `make start` runs the same script with `--one-click` for unattended startup.
 The `solhunter-start` command provides the same non-interactive flow by default while still accepting the standard flags for customization.

-On macOS, double-click `start.command` (or run `./run.sh` from Terminal) for a one-click launch that executes the same Python entry point via `start.py`.
+On macOS, double-click `start.command` (or run `./run.sh` from Terminal) for a one-click launch that executes the same Python entry point via `start.py` and opens the Web UI automatically.
+Use `--no-ui` to disable the UI for headless runs.

 Developers embedding SolHunter Zero can initialize the environment
 programmatically: